We organise events in order to bring people together to share knowledge and ideas.

 Campfires and Science: Wild DNA

-Come and learn how to collect environmental DNA samples at this free event.
-This event is the first in a series of events which are part of our new and exciting ‘Wild DNA’ project, funded by the Victorian Government.
+This free event hosted by ‘Science for All’ was attended by nearly 30 people, who had a chance to come and learn how to collect environmental DNA samples.
+This event was the first in a series of events which are part of our new and exciting ‘Wild DNA’ project, funded by the Victorian Government.
 Learn more about the project here and how you can get involved.
 We’re currently looking for members of the public who are interested in being trained to teach others how to gather environmental DNA samples.
 Contact firstname.lastname@example.org.

 Date: 13th October 2018

 This ‘Science for All’ event received financial support from the Victorian Government and is supported by the Royal Society of Victoria.
 Stay up to date with event information at the Facebook event.

 ‘Campfires & Science’ at Plenty Gorge

 This special ‘Science for All’ event on 15th September 2018 at Plenty Gorge, was hosted by the new Whittlesea Tech School and was supported by the Royal Society of Victoria.
 We gathered around a campfire with some delicious free food: